 Political Science: Political Science

-Sociology/Social Work: Child Care Services Management, Human Services, Law and Society, Women and Gender Studies
+Sociology/Social Work: Child Care Services Management, Human Services, Law and Society, Sociology, Women and Gender Studies

 For Plan A U.S. students, aid is awarded by and disbursed from your host campus.
 Students apply for federally funded financial aid by using the FAFSA code of their host campus.
 Host campuses award aid to eligible incoming Plan A students on a first-come, first-served basis as long as funds are available.
 Ask your home campus NSE coordinator if your campus awards aid to their own outgoing students.
 If so, do not apply for aid from your host campus.